 A definitive answer about age ranges for kid karting can be had, of course, but there are a lot of different things to consider before calling to reserve some slots at your local track.
 I’ll be exploring everything you should think about when it comes to kid karting!

 So, how old do kids need to be to drive a go-kart?
+Kids typically need to be at least 5 or 6 years old to ride a go-kart at most tracks.
 All tracks will have a policy pertaining to the minimum weight and height of children, and typically, kid karting starts at the age of 5.

 This answer isn’t even mentioning the other important considerations of go-karting; it’s simply what most tracks offer.
 Because every kid is different, I’m going to spend more time looking at other factors that can influence what age they should hop into the kart, so don’t go anywhere!

 Which Kart Series Is Best For Kids?

 The first thing to really think about when getting your kid involved in karting is what you’re specifically looking at.